 By Anea Bogue

 Last week, the mother of ‘The Bachelor’ candidate Gia Allemand, told Dr. Phil that “intense pre-menstrual syndrome” contributed to her daughter’s suicide this past August.
 It’s impossible to know for certain the degree to which PMS may have been a factor in this tragic end to Ms. Allemand’s life.
-But hearing this strikes a chord with many women because most of us can relate to some degree of intense feelings–ranging from mild irritation and carb cravings to the desire to escape to an island–in the days before we start our period.
+But hearing this strikes a chord with many women because most of us can relate to some degree of intense feelings–ranging from mild irritation and carb cravings to the desire to escape to an island–in the days before we start our menstrual cycles.

 The reality is that our menstrual cycle is extremely powerful and does impact the way we feel from one day to the next.
 It’s also true that we have heightened strengths during every phase of our cycle.
 Unfortunately, most of us don’t know about the intricacies of our cycle and how to really capitalize on these strengths because from the time we hit puberty we’re given very little information about it.
 Why?
 Because there is a long-standing and deeply-rooted taboo around the subject of menstruation.

 The worst part is that we’ve gotten so used to not talking about it, we just sort of accept it and we perpetuate the silence.
 We forget that silence around a subject strongly suggests there is something ‘wrong’ or ‘shameful’ about it.
 It doesn’t dawn on us that when we tell girls and women that a fundamental part of being female is shameful, we obliterate their desire to truly know, protect and love their body.